KenSchae/documentation/Cheatsheets/docker.md

 ## MANAGING CONTAINERS

+### Running a container
+Get a list of all parameters for running a container `docker run --help`

-Parameters for running a container
+Common parameters for running a container
 |Switch | Description |
 |-------|-------|
 |-p     |(port) map a port|